Best Immersive Sims 2025

 This includes possessing enemies, freezing time to remain unseen, deploying traps, or summoning a horde of rats to do your bidding.

-Related:Best Spy Games 2023
+Related:Best Spy Games 2025

-While some convoluted story points make it a bit tricky to get into, the gameplay is an immersive sim fan’s paradise complete with sprawling sandbox environments and a highly responsive enemy AI that reacts to your actions.
+While some convoluted story points make it a bit difficult to get into, the gameplay is an immersive sim fan’s paradise complete with sprawling sandbox environments and a highly responsive enemy AI that reacts to your actions.

 Deus Ex is considered a pioneer in the immersive sim genre across its six installments, including the fourth and most recent entry, Mankind Divided.